jlgerber/rustclass/exercise_01.md

     }
 }
 ```
 Hopefully, you added your code above this, as opposed to removing it.
 Otherwise, you have some typing to do.
 Either way, an explanation is in order.
 The ``#[cfg(test)]`` is a pragma for the compiler that sets up conditional compilation for the tests module, which is declared on the line below.
-If we didnt have this pragma, all of the tests within the tests module would be baked into the library, which we dont necessarily want.
+If we didn't have this pragma, all of the tests within the tests module would be baked into the library, which we don't necessarily want.
 There is nothing special about the module name by the way.
 We could call it levelspectests or whatever.
-Doesnt matter.
-What does matter is that this module doesnt inherit anything from its parent's scope.
+Doesn't matter.
+What does matter is that this module doesn't inherit anything from its parent's scope.
 So, right under `mod tests` type the following:

 ```
 use super::*;